 - Adults & Teens: Young at Heart-An adult discussion of young adult titles.

-Summer Splash-TK-8th graders, sign up for a 5 week session of Summer SPLASH!
-We’ll have literacy activities, recommended books, games, literature discussions and more.
+Summer Splash-TK-8th graders, sign up for a 6 week session of Summer SPLASH!
+We’ll have literacy and STEM activities, recommended books, games, literature discussions and more.
 We have waived the cost this year due to the circumstances.
 However, registration is required and begins on May 15.
 Space is limited so sign up soon.

 Lego Clubs–During the summer there will be Lego Clubs for students who just completed 1st-8th grade.
 Registration is required and begins on May 15.
-Family lego nights do not require registration and are open to people of all ages.
+Family Lego nights do not require registration and are open to people of all ages.